Italian Motorcycle Brands

 Benelli Logo

 In 1911, the Italian brand Benelli was founded.
 The appearance of the company is quite original.
-The founder of the brand was a woman – a mother of six children, whom she taught to repair bicycles to earn a living.
-Noticing the growing demand for bicycles with a motor, the company developed its own bicycle engine in 1919.
-This continued with the production of motorcycles for sports racing, in which the two brothers began to participate.
+The brand’s founder was a woman – a mother of six children whom she taught to repair bicycles to earn a living.
+Noticing the growing demand for bicycles with a motor, the company developed its bicycle engine in 1919.
+This continued with the production of motorcycles for sports racing, in which the two brothers began participating.
 Their successful performances in 1938 made the first three models particularly sought after.
-In 2005, the company went bankrupt and was bought out by the Chinese concern Qianjiang Group.
-The concern manufactures new products under the Benelli brand in China, producing lightweight, small motorcycles and scooters that are in high demand in Asia.
+2005, the company went bankrupt and was bought out by the Chinese concern Qianjiang Group.
+The concern manufactures new products under the Benelli brand in China, producing lightweight, small motorcycles and scooters in high demand in Asia.

 Today’s Benelli logo has a more “Chinese” look.
 Paying tribute to the historical form and some elements characteristic of the company’s mid-20th century logo, the appearance has undergone significant changes.
 The emblem is a three-dimensional silver circle.
-The inner field on the circumference is occupied by a laurel wreath of dark green saturated color.
+A laurel wreath of dark green saturated color occupies the inner field on the circumference.
 In the lower part is the figure of a white lion standing on three paws with the right front part raised, expressing a warning.
-Above it is the brand name Benelli in black lettering, above which are three five-pointed white stars in the shape of a triangle.
+Above it is the brand name Benelli in black lettering, and above it are three five-pointed white stars in the shape of a triangle.

 Beta Motor